Esri/arcgis-maps-sdk-swift-samples/Shared/Samples/Show device location using indoor positioning/README.md

 ## Additional information

 * Location and Bluetooth permissions are required for this sample.
-* You could construct the `IndoorsLocationDataSource` from individual feature tables stored in different data sources, such as map, mobile geodatabase, and feature services.
+* You could initialize the `IndoorsLocationDataSource` from individual feature tables stored in different data sources, such as map, mobile geodatabase, and feature services.
 With version 200.5 and higher, you can construct the `IndoorsLocationDataSource` using a single `IndoorPositioningDefinition` available in your IPS-aware map.
 In short…
     * If an `IndoorPositioningDefinition` is available in your IPS-aware map, use it to construct `IndoorslocationDataSource`.
     * If your map does not have an `IndoorPositioningDefinition`, construct the location data source from individual feature tables as described in [Manually create an indoor location data source](https://developers.arcgis.com/swift/device-location/indoor-positioning/#manually-create-an-indoor-location-data-source) documentation.
 * To learn more about IPS, read the [Indoor positioning](https://developers.arcgis.com/swift/device-location/indoor-positioning/) article on ArcGIS Developer website.